Medieinstitutet/login-page-cathywiden/checklist.md

 new user registration

 [x] error message if no password is entered
-[ ] new user's logged-in status saved in localStorage
+[?] new user's logged-in status saved in localStorage [ ] new user should be persistent (added to JSON permanently) ?

 other